vitush93/mffun/docs/md/backend.md

   - **AddQuote** is a component that handles adding quote and displaying the the modal form.
   - **CheckLdap** handles authorizing user using university's LDAP and displaying the modal form.

+## Doctrine ORM

+This project uses Doctrine as database abstraction layer.
+Please refer to the [Doctrine's official documentation](http://doctrine-orm.readthedocs.org/en/latest/) for more info.

+### Events

+Comment rating and Quote rating is automatically recalculated using Doctrine Event system after each insert/update/delete (`App\Model\Events` namespace).